 Rivrb's validation system is two-fold.
-The first step involves the intake of social media data that is generated on Rivrb and attempting to automatically determine its validity based on several key characteristics that define content validation on Rivrb, such as: The quality of a source, the bias, impartiality, credibility, and reputation of actor(s) involved/mentioned in the post.
+The first step involves the intake of social media data that is generated on Rivrb and attempting to automatically determine its validity based on several key characteristics that define content validity on Rivrb, such as: The quality of a source, the bias, impartiality, credibility, and reputation of actor(s) involved/mentioned in the post.

 Our algorithm then outputs an overall confidence level detailing how confident it is that the information contained in the post is valid.
 If this confidence level falls below a certain threshold, that particular post is escalated to Rivrb Content Validators.
 Only validators that have expertise in the domain of the post are contacted.
 These indipendent validators then conduct research to validate the information and submit their findings to the algorithm.